-The best time to sell your house is usually Spring.
+According to estate agents, the best time to sell your house is spring.
 The good weather means your garden will be in full bloom, making the house look more appealing to potential buyers.
-Prospective buyers are also more willing to house hunt in good weather.
+Plus, prospective buyers are also more willing to house hunt in good weather.

 Keep in mind that the timing of your move will also be affected by your estate agent and solicitor.
 Maintain communication with them to ensure they are up to date on what needs to be done and they are ready for the exchange of contracts.

-Generally, there are more buyers in spring, making it the best time to sell.
+Generally though, there are more buyers in spring, making it the best time to start the selling process.

 Mark Lawrinson, Regional Sales Director, Portico London estate agents.

 Autumn also proves to be a popular time to sell a house, as buyers are back from their summer holidays and will want to move in before Christmas.
 Whenever you decide to sell your house, ensure plenty of time.
 You’ll want to list your home as early as possible, because there can be as much as 3 to 6 months between starting the selling process and actually moving from your home.
 So listing your property during winter is a great idea if you’re looking for a spring sale.

 Enquiries for properties and web visits to property portals always reach an annual high around the Christmas period – people are off work, reflecting on a year passed and a year ahead – and so that interest becomes a reality into January and February."Mike Shrubsall, Managing Director, Martin & Co

 Regarding the time of year, off peak times such as the spring or after the summer holidays can usually get you cheaper removals services.